Ely Place

 Ely Place /ˈiːli/ is a gated road of multi-storey terraces at the southern tip of the London Borough of Camden in London, England.
 It hosts a 1773-rebuilt public house, Ye Olde Mitre, of Tudor origin and is adjacent to Hatton Garden.

 It is privately managed by its own body of commissioners and beadles.

-Ely Place sits on the site of the London residence of the Bishops of Ely who regularly lived there from 1290 to 1772.
+Ely Place sits on the site of the London residence of the Bishops of Ely, who regularly lived there between 1290 and 1772.
 The bishop's palace and surrounding land was then sold and redeveloped into Ely Place, with only the bishop's medieval chapel being preserved.

 History

 Origins

 Ely Place stands on land that had been the site of Ely Palace or Ely House, the London townhouse of the Bishops of Ely from 1290 to 1772.
 Land in the Holborn area was bought by John de Kirkby in 1280.
 He was appointed Bishop of Ely in 1286 and on his death in 1290, he left the estate to the see of Ely.
 In medieval times, bishops of Ely frequently held high state office requiring them to live in London; Ely Palace was the bishop's official residence.